 - Silat Ground Fighting blends submissions, strikes, breaks, wrenches, chokes, gouges, & weapons with grappling.

-- Karambit - Silat's famous curved blade is used for self defense
+- The Karambit Blade - Silat's famous curved knife is used for self defense

 - Sarong/Ikat - the long cloth sash worn in Southeast Asia is a flexible weapon